Back Spasms During Pregnancy: Lower, Upper Back Spasms in Early Pregnancy

 • During early pregnancy, the body’s hormones increase in preparation for the baby.
 This can lead to back spasms.

-How to Relieve Back Spasms in Pregnant Women
+How To Relieve Back Spasms In Pregnant Women?

 • Exercise, approved by the health care provider, can help alleviate pain as it strengthens the muscles.